Skip to main content

 Assisted living bathroom sink

-Toilet.
-Each toilet has grab bars for help with standing or sitting.
-The standard height of a toilet is approx 16” (406 mm) but a higher “comfort height” toilet can make it easier to transfer from a wheelchair and back again.
-Allow plenty of space next to the toilet for wheelchair transfers.
-Grab bars that can be rotated out of the way, as shown below, are a good idea.
+Each toilet is equipped with grab bars to assist with standing or sitting.
+While the standard toilet height is approximately 16” (406 mm), a higher "comfort height" toilet can facilitate easier transfers from a wheelchair.
+Ensure there is ample space next to the toilet for wheelchair transfers.
+Consider using grab bars that can be rotated out of the way when not in use.

 Wheelchair accessible bathroom